TYPO3-Solr/nutch-typo3-cms/README.md

 Inside `conf/nutch-site.xml` you need to put these values for the properties `typo3.baseUrl` and `typo3.api.key`.

 The sites to index must be added in `urls/seed.txt`, one per line.

+### TYPO3 configuration

+To include documents from Apache Nutch, type `tx_nutch_external`, in your TYPO3 results shown by EXT:solr, you have to configure the allowed sites:
+`plugin.tx_solr.search.query.allowedSites = *`

+`__all` is not sufficient here, as this will just include all domains configured in TYPO3.

 # Usage